Ljubiša Ranković

-Ljubiša Ranković (Љубиша Ранковић; born 10 December 1973) is a Serbian former footballer who played as a midfielder.
+Ljubiša Ranković (Љубиша Ранковић; born 10 December 1973) is a Serbian former footballer who played as a midfielder who is the assistant manager of Saudi Arabian club Al-Fayha.

 Playing career

 After playing for Rad in the First League of FR Yugoslavia over one and a half seasons, Ranković was transferred abroad to South Korean club Ilhwa Chunma in October 1995, helping the team win the K League in November and the Asian Club Championship in December of that year.
 He later made 12 appearances in the 1996 K League and five appearances in the 1996 Korean League Cup.

 Following his stint in Asia, Ranković joined Partizan in early 1997.
 He spent seven seasons with the Crno-beli, including loan spells to Chinese club Sichuan Dahe in 2002, as well as to fellow Serbian club Zemun in 2003.
 Subsequently, Ranković moved abroad to France and joined Ligue 2 side Caen.
 He helped them earn promotion to Ligue 1 in his first season at the club.
 However, as they immediately suffered relegation from the top flight, Ranković left the country and signed for Ukrainian club Metalurh Zaporizhzhia in the summer of 2005.
 He returned to French football six months later and joined Ligue 2 club Sète, before hanging up his boots in 2006.